PratyushaMaiti/emotion_transfer/README.md

 Move to the desired directory where you want to create your environment (for example the root folder of the repository) and run (assuming that the command python3.7 points to the respective version on your system):

-    > python3.7 -m venv env
+    python3.7 -m venv env

 This will create a virtual environment in the subfolder *env/*.
 Activate the virtual environment with

-    > source env/bin/activate
+    source env/bin/activate

 Now, with the virtual environment activated in the current shell session, move to the repository root (if you're not already there) and install the necessary packages with

-    > pip3 install -r requirements.txt
+    pip3 install -r requirements.txt

 **All ensuing commands must be run with the virtual environment activated** (Usually, the session is closed when the terminal window is closed.
-The virtual environment can be close manually with the `deactivate` command)
+The virtual environment can be closed manually with the `deactivate` command)

 ### Datasets

-Run the [The Unified Emotion Dataset](https://github.com/sarnthil/unify-emotion-datasets/tree/master/datasets) script.
+Run the [The Unified Emotion Dataset](http://www.ims.uni-stuttgart.de/data/unifyemotion) script.
 Put the resulting `unified-dataset.jsonl` file into the *datasets/* subfolder of the cloned repository.

 #### OPTIONAL: Required for configurations using wordnet
 We further use NLTK to interface wordnet.